Economic Impact

 Since opening in 1992 on an abandoned mill site, the Aquarium has had a significant impact on short and long-term economic development.
 For every dollar you contribute to the Aquarium’s mission, ten dollars goes back into the local community through economic impact.
 Our economic impact highlights include:

-- We offer $5 admission for Lincoln County residents on Sundays; free-admission culture passes in Lincoln City, Newport, Siletz, Tillamook public libraries; free-admission to foster care families in Lincoln, Linn, Benton and Marion counties; and $1 admission for field trip students.
+• We offer $5 admission for Lincoln County residents on Sundays; free-admission culture passes in Lincoln City, Newport, Siletz, and Tillamook public libraries; free-admission to foster care families in Lincoln, Linn, Lane, Benton, Polk, and Marion counties; and $1 admission for field trip students.
 In an effort to make the Aquarium more equitable and accessible to under-served populations.

-- We bring the Aquarium to schools and community groups through in-person and virtual presentations in an effort to inspire students to explore ocean science.
+• We bring the Aquarium to schools, libraries, and community groups through in-person and virtual presentations in an effort to inspire students to explore ocean science.

 More than a tourist destination; the Aquarium is a vital STEM education resource for hundreds of school groups who visit each year, thousands of students in rural communities who benefit from our outreach education, and thousands of youth volunteers who explore marine careers.